Fes Festival of World Sacred Music 2021

 - Sufi Nights at 23h00 are free of charge and could be held at Dar Tazi (blue no. 2) if the renovations are complete, or at the Prefecture Hall opposite the Batha Museum (blue no. 1).

-- The Fes Forum: Held on the first two mornings of the festival, this takes place at the Prefecture Hall in Batha, opposite the Batha Museum (blue 1).
+- The Forum: Held on the first few mornings of the festival, this has in recent years taken place at the Prefecture Hall in Batha, opposite the Batha Museum (blue 1).
+Venue to be confirmed.

 Seating and Ticketing